tony-landreth/CppND-Capstone-DBMS/README.md

 ## Basic Build Instructions

 1. Clone this repo, including the test submodule, like this: git clone --recurse-submodules https://github.com/tony-landreth/CppND-Capstone-DBMS.git
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`

 ## Running It
 This is a read-only DBMS with very limited capabilities.
+Keep that in mind.
+Assuming that you're in the same directory as the executable (probably `build/`).
 The following lines will run:
 1. `./mildDBMS "SELECT * FROM movies;"`
 2. `./mildDBMS "SELECT movies.title, ratings.rating FROM movies JOIN ratings ON movieId = movieId;"`
 3. `./mildDBMS "SELECT movies.title, ratings.rating FROM movies JOIN ratings ON movieId = movieId WHERE title EQUALS 'Sudden Death (1995)';"`